de-tu-dresden-inf-lat/evee/README.md

 For easy compilation, we have created several Maven profiles:
 - owlapi4: This will compile all submodules of Evee except the Evee Protégé plugins.
 The resulting .jar files will have the OWL API version 4 as a dependency.
 - owlapi5: This will compile all submodules of Evee except the Evee Protégé plugins.
 The resulting .jar files will have the OWL API version 5 as a dependency.
 - protege: This will compile all submodules of Evee including the Evee Protégé plugins.
-As Protégé itself uses the OWLApi version 4, every compiled .jar  file will have the OWL API version 4 as a dependency.
+As Protégé itself uses the OWL API version 4, every compiled .jar  file will have the OWL API version 4 as a dependency.
 - complete: This will compile all submodules of Evee.
 Every library except for evee-elimination-proofs-fame and the Protégé plugins will be compiled in 2 versions, one using the OWL API version 4, the other using the OWL API version 5.

 The standard profile is "complete", which can be used via the command `mvn clean install` from the root of this directory.